OpenSourceEconomics/ose-course-scientific-computing/source/index.rst

 Students learn how to use `Python <https://www.python.org>`_ for advanced scientific computing.
 They acquire a toolkit of numerical methods frequently needed for the analysis of computational economic models, obtain an overview of basic software engineering tools such as `GitHub <https://www.github.com>`_ and `pytest <https://docs.pytest.org>`_, and are exposed to high-performance computing using `multiprocessing <https://docs.python.org/3/library/multiprocessing.html>`_ and `mpi4py <https://mpi4py.readthedocs.io>`_.

+We build the course on the `Nuvolos.cloud <https://nuvolos.cloud>`_ as an integrated research and teaching platform.
+The platform provides a simple, browser-based environment that allows for complete control over students’ computational environment and simplifies the dissemination of teaching material.
+It enables students to seamlessly scale up their course projects from a prototype to a high-performance computing environment.

 References
 ----------